 Our principal sources of liquidity are our cash and cash equivalents, short term investments, and cash generated from operating activities.
-Cash and cash equivalents and short term investments consist mostly of cash on deposit with banks, investments in money market funds, and investments in government securities, corporate debt securities, and collateralized reverse purchase agreements.
-Cash and cash equivalents and short term investments increased by ε 864 million from ε 3,350 million as of December 31, 2022 to ε 4,214 million as of December 31, 2023.
+In addition, we generate cash inflows from the exercise of stock options, which can be significant depending on activity in the period.
+Cash and cash equivalents and short term investments consist mostly of cash on deposit with banks, time deposits, investments in money market funds, and investments in government securities, corporate notes, fixed income funds, and collateralized reverse purchase agreements.
+Cash and cash equivalents and short term investments increased by ε 3,234 million from ε 4,214 million as of December 31, 2023 to ε 7,448 million as of December 31, 2024.

 We believe our existing cash and cash equivalents, short term investments, and the cash flow we generate from our operations will be sufficient to meet our working capital and capital expenditure needs and other liquidity requirements for at least the next 12 months.
 However, our future capital requirements may be materially different than those currently planned in our budgeting and forecasting activities and depend on many factors, including our rate of revenue growth, the timing of new product introductions, market acceptance of our products, the acquisition of other companies, competitive factors, and global economic conditions.
 To the extent that current and anticipated future sources of liquidity are insufficient to fund our future business activities and requirements, we may be required to seek additional equity or debt financing.
 The sale of additional equity would result in additional dilution to our shareholders, while the incurrence of debt financing would result in debt service obligations.
 Such debt instruments also could introduce covenants that might restrict our operations.
 We cannot assure you that we could obtain additional financing on favorable terms, or at all.
 See "Item 3.D.
-Risk Factors-Risks Related to Our Operations-We may require additional capital to support business growth and objectives, and this capital might not be available on acceptable terms, if at all."
+Risk Factors-Risks Related to Our Operations-We may require additional capital to support our strategic objectives, and this capital might not be available on acceptable terms, if at all."

 We continue to evaluate our real estate footprint to optimize our global office space while making necessary investments in offices and information technology infrastructure to grow our business.
 We fund these investments using current cash and cash equivalents and the cash flow we generate from operations.
 Given the impact of our Work From Anywhere program and in conjunction with a strategic review of our real estate footprint and space utilization trends, our focus has shifted more towards optimizing our current portfolio and reviewing our real estate needs around the world as opposed to significant expansion of our presence in current markets.
-This will result in a reduction of our real estate footprint as we have decided to sublease certain leased office space.
-See Note 3 and Note 11 to our consolidated financial statements included elsewhere in this report for additional information.
+This has resulted in a reduction of our real estate footprint as we have decided to sublease certain leased office space.
+See Note 3 and Note 10 to our consolidated financial statements included elsewhere in this report for additional information.